vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-dynamic-update.md

     </behaviors>
     ```

-## <a name="implement-dynamic-configuration"></a><span data-ttu-id="724dc-119">Implementar configuração dinâmica</span><span class="sxs-lookup"><span data-stu-id="724dc-119">Implement Dynamic Configuration</span></span>
+## <a name="implement-dynamic-configuration"></a><span data-ttu-id="61a19-119">Implementar configuração dinâmica</span><span class="sxs-lookup"><span data-stu-id="61a19-119">Implement Dynamic Configuration</span></span>
- <span data-ttu-id="724dc-120">A configuração dinâmica do serviço de roteamento só pode ser executada no código criando um novo <xref:System.ServiceModel.Routing.RoutingConfiguration> e usando <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> para substituir a configuração atual.</span><span class="sxs-lookup"><span data-stu-id="724dc-120">Dynamic configuration of the Routing Service can only be performed in code by creating a new <xref:System.ServiceModel.Routing.RoutingConfiguration> and using <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> to replace the current configuration.</span></span>  <span data-ttu-id="724dc-121">Para este exemplo, o serviço de roteamento é hospedado internamente em um aplicativo de console.</span><span class="sxs-lookup"><span data-stu-id="724dc-121">For this example, the Routing Service is self-hosted within a console application.</span></span> <span data-ttu-id="724dc-122">Depois que o aplicativo for iniciado, você poderá modificar a configuração de roteamento inserindo ' regular ' ou ' arredondando ' na janela do console para configurar o ponto de extremidade de destino para o qual as mensagens são roteadas; regularCalc quando ' regular ' for inserido, caso contrário, roundingCalc quando ' arredondando ' for inserido.</span><span class="sxs-lookup"><span data-stu-id="724dc-122">After the application has started, you can modify the routing configuration by entering ‘regular’ or ‘rounding’ at the console window to configure the destination endpoint that messages are routed to; regularCalc when ‘regular’ is entered, otherwise roundingCalc when ‘rounding’ is entered.</span></span>
+ <span data-ttu-id="61a19-120">A configuração dinâmica do Serviço de Roteamento <xref:System.ServiceModel.Routing.RoutingConfiguration> só <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> pode ser executada em código, criando uma nova configuração e usando para substituir a configuração atual.</span><span class="sxs-lookup"><span data-stu-id="61a19-120">Dynamic configuration of the Routing Service can only be performed in code by creating a new <xref:System.ServiceModel.Routing.RoutingConfiguration> and using <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> to replace the current configuration.</span></span>  <span data-ttu-id="61a19-121">Para este exemplo, o Serviço de Roteamento é auto-hospedado dentro de um aplicativo de console.</span><span class="sxs-lookup"><span data-stu-id="61a19-121">For this example, the Routing Service is self-hosted within a console application.</span></span> <span data-ttu-id="61a19-122">Depois que o aplicativo for iniciado, você pode modificar a configuração de roteamento inserindo 'regular' ou 'arredondando' na janela do console para configurar o ponto final de destino para o qual as mensagens são roteadas; regularCalc quando 'regular' é inserido, caso contrário arredondandoCalc quando 'arredondamento' é inserido.</span><span class="sxs-lookup"><span data-stu-id="61a19-122">After the application has started, you can modify the routing configuration by entering ‘regular’ or ‘rounding’ at the console window to configure the destination endpoint that messages are routed to; regularCalc when ‘regular’ is entered, otherwise roundingCalc when ‘rounding’ is entered.</span></span>

-1. <span data-ttu-id="724dc-123">As instruções using a seguir devem ser adicionadas para dar suporte ao serviço de roteamento.</span><span class="sxs-lookup"><span data-stu-id="724dc-123">The following using statements must be added in order to support the Routing Service.</span></span>
+1. <span data-ttu-id="61a19-123">As seguintes instruções de uso devem ser adicionadas para dar suporte ao Serviço de Roteamento.</span><span class="sxs-lookup"><span data-stu-id="61a19-123">The following using statements must be added in order to support the Routing Service.</span></span>

     ```csharp
     using System;